Lessons about the meaning of life, love and the true nature of reality from a near death experience.

 Finding Meaning in Life

-I want to leave you with four impressions I received through “knowingness” during my NDE that can help you finding meaning in your own life:
+I want to leave you with the top three impressions I received through “knowingness” during my NDE that might help you find meaning in your own life:

 1. We are in the “life learning lab”: I came to understand that we are all here to learn—but we are not all here to learn the same things.
 That is our quest, or the Hero’s Journey, as the great mythologist Joseph Campbell called it.

-During my NDE, I was told by my non-physical guides that I am here to learn how to love—and I found out later that many people receive this message during NDEs, according to researchers like author Raymond Moody and my good friend Mark Pitstick, the director of The SoulPhone Foundation and a leading researcher in documenting scientific proof of the afterlife (Soulproof.com).
+During my NDE, I was told by my non-physical guides that I am here to learn how to love—and I found out later that many people receive this message during NDEs, according to researchers like author Raymond Moody and my good friend Mark Pitstick, a leading researcher in documenting scientific proof of the afterlife (Soulproof.com).

 I’ve been working on understanding this message for the past two decades.
 I spiral around the meaning, and it changes over time.
 I now understand that unconditional love is an overriding state of consciousness—not an emotion.
-It is existing from a place of nonjudgement, acceptance, gratitude, and service to the greater good.
+It exists from a place of non-judgement, acceptance, gratitude, and service to the greater good.

-The road to this perspective is paved with a lot of hard work on myself, therapy, prayer and meditation.
+The road to this perspective has been paved with a lot of hard work on myself, therapy, prayer and meditation.

-2. Heaven and hell are states of consciousness, realities of my own creation—whether I am in my body or existing as a non-physical being or soul.
-Through my own direct experience, I found that proximity outside my physical body is determined by “like frequency.”
-We all have a unique energetic signature or resonance, which is a culmination of all our experiences, attitudes and emotions.
-It’s the Law of Attraction in action.
+2. Heaven and Hell are states of consciousness, realities of my own creation—whether I am in my body or existing as a non-physical being or soul: Through my own direct experience, I found that proximity outside my physical body is determined by matching frequencies.
+We all have a unique energetic signature or resonance, which is a culmination of all our experiences, attitudes and emotions, and it attracts manifestations (creations, realities, etc.) of similar resonance.

-Being fully present in the now is an opportunity to experience a heaven—and I cannot be in the now until I carry forward the learning lessons while leaving the emotional and mental garbage at the trash dump.
-“We will not regret the past nor wish to shut the door on it” is one of my favorite sayings, and if you are in a 12 Step program, you probably know it well.
-It means I don’t stay hung up on guilt, shame and remorse, all those feelings that create hell.
+Being fully present in the now is an opportunity to experience heaven—and I cannot be in the now until I carry forward my learning lessons while leaving the emotional and mental garbage in the trash.
+“We will not regret the past nor wish to shut the door on it” is one of my favorite sayings, and if you are in a 12-Step program, you probably know it well.
+It means I don’t stay hung up on guilt, shame and remorse, all those feelings that create Hell.

-What I achieve in this lifetime—not what I accumulate (my stuff)—is what I take forward, and that influences reality in the “next realm” or the “afterlife” or however you want to reference it.
-And I do believe in reincarnation because I was told that I would come back “and do this again” in another life if I didn’t finish the lessons in this life.
-It wasn’t judgement or punishment, I was on a journey of progress…“progress not perfection,” another one of my favorite adages.
+What I achieve in this lifetime—not what I accumulate (my stuff)—is what I take forward, and it influences reality in the “next realm” or the “afterlife” or however you want to reference it.
+And I do believe we have other incarnations because I was told that I would “do this again” in another life if I didn’t finish the lessons in this life.
+It wasn’t judgement; I was on a journey of progress…progress not perfection.

-4. Reality is energy: Quantum physics has expanded our understanding of the “unseen world” showing that “everything is energy” and we exist within a field that only appears solid.
+3. Reality is energy: Quantum physics has expanded our understanding of the unseen world, showing that everything is energy and we exist within a field that only appears solid.
 The ancients called this field the fifth element, or aether, a material that behaves like a substrate or matrix pervading what we perceive as empty space.
 During my NDE, I was shown that solid matter is energy in different bandwidths of frequency.
-We operate mostly in the bellcurve of the visible light spectrum, for example, and that aligns with the energy centers in our bodies, or chakras, and the musical scale.
+We operate mostly in the bell curve of the visible light spectrum, for example, and that aligns with the energy centers in our bodies, or chakras, the musical scale, and more.
 Again: “As above, so below.”
 We live in a world of fractal patterns and the ground state of consciousness behind all things is infinite.

 “If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.”—Nikola Tesla

 The five senses, as amazing as they are, have been found to detect much less than 1 percent of what’s out there.
-So the amount of “energy” that I can experience is an exercise in shaping and expanding my own reality in this life—my personal bandwidth.
+So the amount of energy that I can experience in my physical body is an exercise in shaping and expanding my own reality in this life—my personal bandwidth.

 I live in my own world, and I am sure it’s very different than yours.
-I have found that I can only grow on the path of direct experience.
-I can’t read it in a book or learn it on a podcast.
-That’s why I believe we each need to develop and follow our own roadmap to travel the path of our destiny and reach our highest potential.
+I have found that I can only truly grow on the path of direct experience.
+I can’t read it in a book or learn about it on a podcast.
+That’s why I believe we each need to develop our own roadmap to find our destiny and reach our highest potential.

-Lisa Cedrone currently serves as the editor of Transformation Coaching Magazine and was the executive director of the C. G. Jung Society of Sarasota from 2016 until 2022.
+Lisa Cedrone served as the editor of Transformation Coaching Magazine from 2011 to 2025 and was the executive director of the C. G. Jung Society of Sarasota from 2016 until 2022.
 She is a mentor and teacher with a passion for sharing the experience, strength and hope from her own life-changing near-death experience and recovery journey.
 Lisa also spent 15 years as an editor and editor-in-chief for two of the largest business-to-business publishers in the United States.
 Her universal worldview changed following a profound near-death experience in 2002, during which she was given the opportunity to come back to our world and finish her learning journey in this life.

 Next